Why Machine Footprint Matters When Moving Mulch or Soil

 That is the difference.

-What Is Machine Footprint?
+1. What Is Machine Footprint?

-It includes more than just the width of the machine.
+It includes more than the machine’s width.

 Machine footprint can include: